wp-plugins/mywebtonet-performancestats/readme.txt

 CPU performance testing:
-This plugin does various calculations and string manipulations on your PHP webserver and your MySQL backend server.
+This plugin does various calculations and string manipulations on your PHP webserver and your MySQL database server.
 To further test the MySQL server, a sequence of MySQL inserts, selects, updates and deletes are performed in a separate custom database table (we do not use your WordPress tables for this).